Want to know what it takes to secure a job in the US as an Australian? Hear directly from those who’ve done it!

 4. Last but not least, Aussie Recruit is your best tool!

 Noemia found her job via LinkedIn and the hiring process took about 1-2 months.
-Overall, her job search took about 3-6 months.
+Overall her job search took about 3-6 months.

-After revamping her resume and LinkedIn with Aussie Recruit, and applying for roles online, Janine started to get traction.
+Janine moved with her family from Sydney to Alaska!
+After revamping her resume and LinkedIn with Aussie Recruit, Janine started to get traction.
+She received 2 amazing offers and started her new job!

 Janine's tips and advice:

-• I was motivated by the fact that even if my attempts were not always successful, each interview and touch point with prospective employers was still allowing me to learn about the US job market, what employers are looking for and how they operate.
+I was motivated by the fact that even if my attempts were not always successful, each interview and touch point with prospective employers was still allowing me to learn about the US job market, what employers are looking for and how they operate.

-• I am in a very small market in a remote state so every introduction has helped develop a network for me even if they didn't always lead to jobs.
+I am in a very small market in a remote state so every introduction has helped develop a network for me even if they didn't always lead to jobs.

-• Join industry chapters in your local area.
+Join industry chapters in your local area.
 For example, I'm a Creative/Art Director.
 I joined my local AIGA chapter and have found that to be a great platform to network with other local designers.
 Industry chapters always seem to be looking for volunteers - give some of your time to help out at an event, or take a seat on the board.
 It will ingrain you into the community and help widen your network organically.

 “Thank you to Amy for her tireless efforts in bringing current and relevant information to our expat community!!” - Janine

-Gaurav applied to 5-10 jobs via Linkedin everyday and was fortunate to land a great position (via applying through LinkedIn).
+Gaurav landed his job in the US while interviewing from Melbourne.
+He applied to 5-10 jobs via LinkedIn everyday and was fortunate to land a great position.

 Gaurav recommends identifying 2 or 3 states in the US where you would like to work and live and keep applying for jobs on a daily basis.

 "Sometimes you have to take a step back to see the bigger picture.
 Keep persevering, take a break and repeat!
-You are not in this alone."
+You are not in this alone.

-"I woke up every day with a positive mantra that today was going to be the day.
-I spent time eliminating any negative self talk or doubt.
-This can be really hard when you can’t see the light at the end of the tunnel and you have deadlines looming, but I’d rather be happy and focus on the task at hand than live in fear of the unknown."
+This can be really hard when you can’t see the light at the end of the tunnel and you have deadlines looming, but I’d rather be happy and focus on the task at hand than live in fear of the unknown." shares Karen.

-"For my first gig in San Francisco, I had drinks with some startup founders in Beijing and the next morning was on a plane to San Francisco"
+"For my first gig in San Francisco, I had drinks with some startup founders in Beijing and the next morning was on a plane to San Francisco" shares Blake.

 Blake found his most recent opportunity by direct messaging a recruiter on Twitter.

-While looking for opportunities, Blake worked on his portfolio and practiced interviewing 🗣️
+While looking for opportunities, Blake worked on his portfolio and practiced interviewing.

 Josh interviewed from Sydney.
-He moved to SF on an E-3 visa, in time to enjoy skating with beautiful sunsets.
+He moved to SF on an E-3 visa in time to enjoy skating with beautiful sunsets.

 "Set a minimum number of applications to do per week and stick to it.
-I was applying for months before finding a company that was a perfect fit, so just keep at it, you'll find something."
+I was applying for months before finding a company that was a perfect fit, so just keep at it, you'll find something." shares Josh.

 Here is Abhi's job searching tips as a fellow expat in the US!